reprise-bliss/reprise/reprise/tests/integration.md

     >>> Repository("test")
     Traceback (most recent call last):
       ...
-    magnetron.repository.RepositoryError: not initialized
+    reprise.repository.RepositoryError: not initialized
     >>> Repository.create("test")
     Traceback (most recent call last):
       ...
-    magnetron.repository.RepositoryError: not initialized
+    reprise.repository.RepositoryError: not initialized

-We can now use `magnetron.repository.initialize()` to initialize the files needed on the server:
+We can now use `reprise.repository.initialize()` to initialize the files needed on the server:

     >>> os.path.exists(base_path)